autodesk-platform-services/aps-acc-takeoff-versions-compare-cost/README.md

 [MongoDB](https://www.mongodb.com) is a no-SQL database based on "documents", which stores JSON-like data.
 For testing purpouses, you can either use local or live.
 For cloud environment, try [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) (offers a free tier).
 With MongoDB Atlas you can set up an account for free and create clustered instances, intructions:

 1. Create an account on MongoDB Atlas.
-2. Create a free version of cluster, use the default setting, but name it as `forgesample` for example.
+2. Create a free version of cluster, use the default setting, but name it as `apssample` for example.
 3. Whitelist the IP address to access the database, [see this tutorial](https://docs.atlas.mongodb.com/security-whitelist/).
 If the sample is running on Heroku, you'll need to open to all (IP `0.0.0.0/0`).
 4. Create a new user to access the database, please keep the **user name** and **password** to be used in the following connection.
 5. At this point, you can click **Connect** button to check your **connection string** to the MongoDB cluster, the connection string should be in the form like